Onyxmoon/3dcg/Meilenstein-1/README.md

 Copyright 2020 Philipp Borucki.<br/>
 This project is licensed under a proprietary license and is limited to the restrictions of intellectual property rights for academic writing and submission of laboratory work.

+The use for demonstration purposes, especially in teaching and research, is expressly desired and permitted.

 ***